-One package of Hand-Tak, Poster-Tack, Blu-Tack or similar.
-Handi-Tak is a soft, moldable substance most commonly used to hang posters.
+One package of mounting putty.
+Look for Hand-Tak, Poster-Tack, Blu-Tack or similar.
+Handi-Tak or similar brands.
+Mounting putty is a soft, moldable substance most commonly used to hang posters.
 Tear off a piece, shape it however you want, stick it to the back of a poster and press the poster against the wall.

 But it’s also very useful in lifting color from a drawing.
-Because it can be shaped, you can make it whatever shape you need to lift color.
+You can make it whatever shape you need to lift color.
 It’s also self-cleaning.
 Work it in your fingers and the color disappears!

 This is a handy template—usually very thin metal—with a variety of standard shapes cut into it.
 To use it, lay it over your drawing and erase through one of the openings.
 The result will be that shape on your drawing.

-You can also add color with an erasing shield.
+You can also add color using an erasing shield.